-The Carbonate Sedimentology Research Group is studying geobiosphere interactions in sediments and using those sediments as true paleo-environmental archives or natural environmental resources.
-The Carbonate Sedimentology Research Group is mainly taking a process-based sedimentological approach jumping between the Recent and the Past to unravel the geobiosphere and environmental changes.
+The Sedimentology Research Group is studying geobiosphere interactions in sediments and using those sediments as true paleo-environmental archives or natural environmental resources.
+The Sedimentology Research Group is mainly taking a process-based sedimentological approach jumping between the Recent and the Past to unravel the geobiosphere and environmental changes.
 One major mission is the thorough understanding of geobiosphere interactions, processes and the effect of Past climatic and Earth System changes on the sedimentary environment to understand, quantify and better predict environmental scenarios of Recent and Future climate change.

 Our research activities are focused around the following major topics: